-We see a variety of plants around us.
-Despite the fact, they all have same parts and the same functions.
+We see a huge variety of plants all around us.
+Despite this fact, they all have same parts and the same functions.
 They appear unique with different types of stem, leaves, flowers, seeds etc. Therefore, the classification of plants is mainly based on several factors and it can be further classified based on their height, tenderness of stem, branches and their life cycle.

 Plants And Its Classification